Atoroidal surface bundles: The dancing representation

 \section{The dancing representation}

-We continue to assume that $S$ is the compact orientable surface punctured at a finite set of points.
+We continue to assume that $S$ is a compact orientable surface punctured at a finite set of points.
 Let $f$ be any fixed--point-free homeomorphism of $S$.
 Then there is a map $D \co S \to \Conf_2S$ given by